joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/07/15/espanol/cyclospora-brote-sintomas.html

 **Flash Flood Emergency Is Issued in Texas After Days of Pounding Rain**\
-`Roads were turning to rivers on Wednesday as emergency officials in towns around San Antonio raced to rescue people who had been trapped.`\
+`Roads were turning to rivers on Wednesday as emergency officials in towns around San Antonio raced to rescue people who had been stranded.`\
 https://www.nytimes.com/2026/07/15/weather/texas-flooding-boerne.html

 **New Jersey Couple Aids Meteorite Discovery After it Crashes Through Their Roof**\